 Jorge Castillo: Okay, if you want to wimp out and play it safe, add a tablespoon of water.
 But believe us, there’s plenty of water in that “dry” sugar!

-Rind of 1 lemon, carefully pared
+1 lemon rind, carefully pared

 1 cup milk